Sensitivity Approximation by the Peano-Baker Series: Proof of the Error Estimates for the Approximations of

-We proceed to prove Theorem \ref{thm:error} using a series of lemmas, corresponding roughly to the directed edges in Figure \ref{fig:errorPropagation}.
-The first source of error comes from the numerical solution $\hat{\bfx}_k$, at each time step $t_k$, of the ODE \eqref{eq:ODE}, represented by the uppermost node in Figure \ref{fig:errorPropagation}.
-Under Assumption \ref{as:errorODE}, the error $\err^{ODE}_{k}$ associated with $\hat \bfx _k$ is negligible compared to those of other approximations present in the proposed method.
+In the previous section we stated Theorem~\ref{thm:error} and Corollary~\ref{cor:errorPBSR} about the error estimates for the approximations of $\bfS$ using the PBS formula \eqref{eq:Approx} on the ODE systems \eqref{sensitivityODE} (without and with refinement of the time intervals, respectively).
+Here we provide the associated proofs, starting from Theorem~\ref{thm:error}, for which we will use a series of lemmas, corresponding roughly to the directed edges in Figure~\ref{fig:errorPropagation}.
+The first source of error comes from the numerical solution $\hat{\bfx}_k$, at each time step $t_k$, of the ODE \eqref{eq:ODE}, represented by the uppermost node in Figure~\ref{fig:errorPropagation}.
+Under Assumption~\ref{as:errorODE}, the error $\err^{\tODE}_{k}$ associated with $\hat \bfx _k$ is $\mathcal{O}(\Delta t^2_\tmax)$.

 Next, we consider the approximations of the Jacobians, defined in in \eqref{Jac_x} and \eqref{Jac_p}.
-As shown by the two directed edges going from the uppermost node in Figure \ref{fig:errorPropagation}, the error $\err_k^{ODE}$ propagates to both these terms: the errors that arise in the Jacobians are due to the evaluation of the exact Jacobians $\nabla_x f$ and $\nabla_p f$ in the approximated solution $\hat{\bfx}_k$ instead of the exact counterpart $\bfx(t_k)$:
+As shown by the two directed edges going from the uppermost node in Figure~\ref{fig:errorPropagation}, the error $\err_k^{\tODE}$ propagates to both these terms: the errors that arise in the Jacobians are due to the evaluation of the exact Jacobians $\nabla_x f$ and $\nabla_p f$ in the approximated solution $\hat{\bfx}_k$ instead of the exact counterpart $\bfx(t_k)$: